Marci B. Reed, CFRE, MPA

 Amanda Malloy has been working with the Architects Foundation since March 2016 and implements Foundation communications and fundraising initiatives, as well as research.
 Prior to the Foundation, Amanda worked with the Park Nicollet Foundation, the Minnesota Children’s Museum, and the UNC School of Information and Library Science.
 Her passion is using data-driven insights to inform communications and fundraising strategy and to engage various audiences in the Foundation’s work.
 Amanda graduated from UNC Chapel Hill with a degree in Journalism and Mass Communication as well as a minor in anthropology.

-Margaret Phalen began working as Associate of the Octagon Museum in October 2014.
+Margaret Phalen began working at the Octagon Museum in October 2014.
 She has previously held positions at Historic New England’s Otis House Museum, the Museum of Fine Arts, Boston, the Federal Reserve Bank of Boston, assisting in the interpretation and management of historic collections.
 She is interested in the ways cultural heritage institutions engage communities, and the ways in which people interact with history.
 Margaret holds a master of science in archives management from Simmons College, and an undergraduate master of arts in anthropology and archaeology from the University of Aberdeen.